-The Company derives substantially all of its revenue from U.S. Government contracting, and as such it is annually subject to the seasonality of the U.S. Government purchasing.
+Also, the Company derives substantially all of its revenue from U.S. Government contracting, and as such it is annually subject to the seasonality of the U.S. Government purchasing.
 As the U.S. Government fiscal year ends on September 30, it is not uncommon for U.S. Government agencies to award extra tasks in the weeks immediately prior to the end of its fiscal year in order to avoid the loss of unexpended fiscal year funds.
 As a result of this cyclicality, the Company has historically experienced higher revenues in its third and fourth fiscal quarters, ending September 30, and December 31, respectively, with the pace of orders substantially reduced during the January to June time period.

-During the three month period ending March 31, 2006, this seasonal reduction in orders and extraordinary litigation expense, have combined to adversely affect the Company's EBITDA and cash flows.
-As the anticipated U.S. Government orders are realized during the third and fourth quarters of 2006, the Company, based upon current projected EBITDA, believes its liquidity will improve during these periods.
+During the six month period ending June 30, 2006, the seasonal reduction in orders and the litigation expenses, have combined to adversely affect the Company's EBITDA (as defined by the Wells Fargo Foothill Facility).
+See Note 3 - Debt Obligations.
+As the anticipated U.S. Government orders are expected to be realized during the third and fourth quarters of 2006, the Company, based upon current projected EBITDA (as defined by the Wells Fargo Foothill Facility), believes its liquidity will improve during these periods.
 The Company further believes such projected improvements in its liquidity later in 2006 will be sufficient to generate adequate amounts of cash to meet the Company's needs for operating expenses, debt service requirements, and planned capital expenditures for 2006.